Cooling System Problems

 4. Incorrect Temperature Gauge Reading

 The temperature indicator or gauge fitted on the instrument panel may be faulty to give the incorrect reading.
-If it is faulty, it should be either replaced or correct.
+If it is faulty, it should be either replaced or corrected.
 A rapid check is no measure of the temperature of the cooling water in the radiator upper tank with a thermometer and compares it with the reading of the gauge.

 Noises in the cooling system may occur due to the dry bearing, a loose pulley on the pump shaft, an impeller loose on the shaft, or two much end plat in the shaft.
 Some pumps require the addition of a special water-pump lubricant to the coolant by which the operation becomes noiseless.